-The Washington Post’s Mensa Invitational invites readers to take any word from the dictionary, alter it by adding, subtracting, or changing one letter, and supply a new definition.
+The Washington Post invites readers to take a word from the dictionary, alter it by adding, subtracting, or changing one letter, and supply a new definition.

 1. Cashtration (n.): The act of buying a house, which renders the subject financially impotent for an indefinite period of time.